-In my experience, the key is in "the void" where only the "here and now" exist, through the practice of "ukemi"; we can have access to this state, by learning how to breathe, roll, fall, adapt, flow, respond, to be present, to be natural, to redirect our body and energy, to overcome fears and understand how our mind works and finally, by letting go.
+In my experience, the key is in "the void" where only the "here and now" exist, through the practice of "ukemi"; we can gain access to this state, by learning how to breathe, roll, fall, adapt, flow, respond, to be present, to be natural, to redirect our body and energy, to overcome fears and understand how our mind works and finally, by letting go.
 Then, all of a sudden, out of nowhere..
-Mushin.
+MUSHIN.

 Once we start to practice in a flowing manner without attachments or interruptions in our mind and energy flow, in time and naturally, this state of being is transferred to everything else we do, then everything becomes a meditation.
 To me, this is the ultimate purpose of martial arts training.